 Another state record was landed in Destin, with a monster 130 lb Cobia caught here.
 The action kicks off in spring, with a range of tournaments targeting this creature, and the fun continues all summer.
 They’ll eat almost anything, so get ready to enter battle and get your fill of Cobia fishing when in Destin.

-If Tarpon is the prized inshore fish, then Marlin is the trophy offshore catch.
+If Tarpon is the prized inshore fish, then Billfish are the trophy offshore catch.
 Just like their shallow-water competitor, Marlin also love to leap out of the water in an attempt to wrangle off your line, providing a spectacular show and incredible battle.
 Their body arches as their bill stays straight, providing an incredible show to all aboard.

 Their sibling, Sailfish, is equally as impressive, with its stunning sail leaving anyone who crosses its path mesmerized.
 They also won’t give up without a fight, and here they come right up close to shore.